Sequential Monte Carlo approximations of Wasserstein--Fisher--Rao gradient flows

 The infinite time Wasserstein--Fisher--Rao PDE takes the form

-where $f_\W(\mu):= \nabla \cdot (\mu \nabla \log \frac{\mu}{\pi})$ and $f_{\FR}(\mu) := \mu (\log \frac{\pi}{\mu} - \int \log \frac{\pi}{\mu} d\mu )$ correspond to the Wasserstein and Fisher--Rao operators respectively, and takes the form of a reaction-diffusion equation.
+where $f_{\W}(\mu):= \nabla \cdot (\mu \nabla \log \frac{\mu}{\pi})$ and $f_{\FR}(\mu) := \mu (\log \frac{\pi}{\mu} - \int \log \frac{\pi}{\mu} d\mu )$ correspond to the Wasserstein and Fisher--Rao operators respectively, and takes the form of a reaction-diffusion equation.

 To obtain a time discretisation of the WFR PDE we consider the solution operator of the W flow and the FR flow separately.
-Assume that for certain discrete time $n-1$ the solution of the WFR PDE is given by $\mu_{n-1}$, then applying the W flow for a time step $\gamma$ leads to
+Assume that for certain discrete time $n-1$ the solution of the WFR PDE is given by $\mu_{n-1}$.
+A discretisation of the W flow for a time step $\gamma$ leads to

 see, e.g. \cite{wibisono2018sampling}.
-The FR flow is not a linear operator, therefore to obtain an explicit expression for its action on $\mu_{n-1/2}$ we consider the solution of the infinite time unnormalised FR PDE,
+The FR flow is not a linear operator, therefore to obtain an explicit expression for its action on $\mu_{n-1/2}$ we consider the solution of the unnormalised FR PDE,

 over time period $t$, where the above is obtained by applying Lemma \ref{lem:normalisereplicator} to \eqref{eq:infFR}.
-We can evaluate \eqref{eq:infFRunnorm} directly using the substitution $\nu_t := \log\frac{\rho_t}{\pi}$ which transforms \eqref{eq:infFRunnorm} into a linear PDE \cite[Eq.
+We can evaluate \eqref{eq:infFRunnorm} directly using the substitution $\nu_t := \log\frac{\rho_t}{\pi}$ which transforms \eqref{eq:infFRunnorm} into a linear PDE \citep[Eq.
 (B.1)]{chen2023sampling},

 which has explicit solution $\nu_t = \nu_0 e^{-t} = e^{-t} \log \frac{\rho_0}{\pi}$.
 Transforming back yields